 Despite all the disagreements with its predecessors, the new US administration sees these sanctions as a reasonable response.
 In this light, “sanctions here are not the appetizer – they are the main course,” The Diplomate magazine concludes.

-Simultaneously, the confrontation with China may, in the short-term, give an advantage to the US but potential risk for the more distant future.
+Simultaneously, the confrontation with China may, in the short-term, gives an advantage to the US, but potential risk for the more distant future.
 Sanctions can play a role as a catalyst, further strengthening the Sino-Russian alliance.
-And this “could be a big problem for the Biden administration,” Professor of History and Department Chair, Catholic University of America Michael Kimmage in his column for Wilson Center.
+And this “could be a big problem for the Biden administration,” wrote Michael Kimmage (Professor of History and Department Chair – Catholic University of America), in his column for Wilson Center.

 SANCTIONS AS A PART OF THE CALCULUS